AGwillmkawy1/alx-low_level_programming/0x00-hello_world/README.md

 #3-name - A script that compiles a C file and creates executable named cisfun, and a C file name will be saved in the variable $CFILE.

-#4-name - A script that prints exactly "Programming is like building a multilingual puzzle" , folllowed by new line. use function puts and you are not allowed to use printf. your program should end with value 0.
+#4-puts.c - A program that prints exactly "Programming is like building a multilingual puzzle" , folllowed by new line. use function puts and you are not allowed to use printf. your program should end with value 0.

-#5
+#5-printf.c - A program that prints exactly "with proper grammar, but the outcome is a piece of art," followed by a new line. use the function printf.

+#6.